denten-papers/cambridge-materiality/main.md

 off-brand copy of Russel's *On Education*, clearly designated on the cover as a "Special Indian Edition."
 Such editions serve a two-fold function for the publisher.
 First, the British- or American-specific English lexicon may be substituted for its equivalent in International English.
-These changes could also include editorial suggestions specific to the region, such as the substitution of Imperial for Metric units of measurement.
+These changes could also involve editorial suggestions specific to the region, such as the substitution of Imperial for Metric units of measurement.
 The second function is economic.
 Routledge and other publishers sell their wares at a lower price in the South-Asian market, creating a cost disparity in relation to their North American and Western European